geopython/OWSLib/README_WPS.txt

 	- the optional keyword argument "response" can be used to avoid submitting a real live request, and instead read the WPS execution response document from a cached XML file (for debugging or testing purposes)
-	- the convenience function monitorExecution() can be used to periodically check the status of a remote running job, and eventually download the output either to a named file, or to a file specified by the server.
+	- the convenience module function monitorExecution() can be used to periodically check the status of a remote running job, and eventually download the output either to a named file, or to a file specified by the server.

 Examples
 --------

-The files examples/wps-usgs-script.py, examples/wps-pml-script-1.py and examples/wps-pml-script-2.py contain real-world usage examples that submits a "GetCapabilities", "DescribeProcess" and "Execute" request to the live USGS and PML servers.
+The files examples/wps-usgs-script.py, examples/wps-pml-script-1.py and examples/wps-pml-script-2.py contain real-world usage examples that submits a "GetCapabilities", "DescribeProcess" and "Execute" requests to the live USGS and PML servers.
 To run:
 	cd examples
 	python wps-usgs-script.py
 	python wps-pml-script-1.py
 	python wps-pml-script-2.py

 The file wps-client.py contains a command-line client that can be used to submit a "GetCapabilities", "DescribeProcess" or "Execute" request to an arbitratry WPS server.
-To run:
+For example, you can run it as follows:
 	cd examples
+	To prints out usage and example invocations: wps-client -help To execute a (fake) WPS invocation:
 		wps-client.py -v -u http://cida.usgs.gov/climate/gdp/process/WebProcessingService -r GetCapabilities -x ../tests/USGSCapabilities.xml

 The directory tests/ includes several doctest-style files wps_*.txt that show how to interactively submit a "GetCapabilities", "DescribeProcess" or "Execute" request, without making a live request but rather parsing the response of cached XML response documents.
 To run: